javadefallahi/Training_EulerProject/README.md

 # Training
-My Training Project as a rookie in Python
+My Training Project as a rookie in "Python"